MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 2. Search for and then select **Azure Active Directory**.

 3. In the left navigation menu, under **Manage**, select **Users > + New User**.
+# RobertS --> Probably need to swap the > for a ", then select" for screen read purposes.

 4. Ensure that Create User is selected.
 Create a user using the following information: